Green Sanctuary Committee

 - Worship and Celebration

 - Environmental Justice

-Our ongoing programs and activities include support for environmental films as part of the Movies with Meaning program; an organic vegetable garden and donations of garden produce to the Palatine Food Pantry; educational events and lectures; support for Earth Day celebrations; two farmers’ markets per year; celebration of the Summer and Winter Solstices; and much more.
+Our ongoing programs and activities include screenings of environmental films; an organic vegetable garden and donations of garden produce to the Palatine Food Pantry; educational events and lectures; support for Earth Day celebrations; celebration of the Summer and Winter Solstices; and much more.
 We also support other groups in their environmental programming.

-Solar Panels have been installed on the roof of our church building and put into service in December 2017.
+Solar Panels were installed and put into service on the roof of our church building in December 2017.
 The investment in this renewable energy source demonstrates one of the congregation’s commitments to sustainable living.
-The following graph provides real-time indicators of both the solar generation and consumption of electrical power at the church.
+Real-time indicators of both the solar generation and consumption of electrical power at the church can be seen here.